ashbymichael/News/16031682-d0fc-4680-8875-3c59904ebef9/content.md

 - Receive expert training in research-driven teaching techniques
 - Be involved in the development and launch of 50+ apps
-- Contribute to open source projects & attend hackathons for free
+- Contribute to open source projects and attend hackathons for free
 - Explore the latest tools and technologies
 - Teaching is the path to mastery!